 What Are Porcelain and Ceramic Tiles?

 Both porcelain and ceramic tiles fall under the umbrella of "ceramic" materials, being made from natural clays fired in a kiln.
-However, their distinct manufacturing processes and material compositions create two fundamentally different products with varied performance characteristics.
+However, their distinct manufacturing processes and material compositions create two different products with very different performance.

 Manufacturing Process Differences